taowen/incremental-html/README.md

 * [ ] preload next page, show progress, save the waiting time after switching
 * [ ] show current and next page side by side with transition animation, if no loading required
 * [ ] go back to previous page without reload waiting
+* [ ] perserve unsaved form in browser
+* [ ] render big page with many dom nodes, showing only the porition in viewport

 ## reusable libraries